nwinkler/dotbash/README.md

 Anything in the custom directory will be ignored, with the exception of `custom/example.bash`.

+## Customize your own settings

+The following files need to be changed to match your username and settings:

+* `~/.bash_profile`: Set your username
+* `configs/gitconfig`: Set your username, email, github username

 ## Themes

 There are a few bash it themes.
 If you've created your own custom prompts, I'd love it if you shared with everyone else!
 Just submit a Pull Request to me (revans).